 If the fertility issues are caused by a genetic defect, endometriosis, blocked fallopian tubes or another physical issue, surgery may be one of the most viable infertility options.
 The success rate for women treated for endometriosis with surgery is about 40 to 60 percent.
 The success rate for women who have surgery to clear their fallopian tubes is much harder to pinpoint.
 Reported conception rates after tubal surgery range from 10 to 90 percent.

 Artificial insemination involves injecting semen – either from your partner or from a donor – into your uterus.
 It generally requires that you take fertility drugs, and has a success rate of 5 to 25 percent.

 In Vitro Fertilization

-In IVF, the doctor removes eggs from your ovaries and fertilizes them in a laboratory with sperm from your partner or a donor.
+With In Vitro Fertilization procedures, the doctor removes eggs from your ovaries and fertilizes them in a laboratory with sperm from your partner or a donor.
 The resulting embryos are placed into your uterus to implant and continue the pregnancy.
-About 30 percent of women who undergo IVF conceive.
+About 30 percent of women who undergo In Vitro Fertilization procedures conceive.

 Embryo and Egg donation

 A doctor uses IVF techniques to implant a donor egg or fertilized embryo into your uterus.
 The conception rate for women using IVF with an egg donor is about 43 percent.

 Gestational surrogacy is the official term for having a baby through a gestational surrogate mother.
 Many clinics specialize in gestational surrogacy, making it far easier for prospective parents to meet, connect with and choose a surrogate mother with whom they are comfortable.
 In gestational surrogacy, the embryo may result from any combination of sperm and egg from either or both partners and/or egg or sperm donors.